Opam 104: Sharing Your Code

 package-lock.json (for Javascript) or Pipfile.lock (for Python) which are

-both much more verbose than an ordinary package.opam.locked file is.
+both much more verbose than an ordinary helloer.opam.locked file is.

-To ensure everyone installs the exact same dependencies, you can use:
+To ensure everyone installs the exact same dependencies and version, you can use:

 $ opam lock <package>